Comparison

 Is Klaviyo really worth the higher cost vs Mailchimp?

 For DTC stores above $100K GMV running revenue-driving flows, yes.
-Klaviyo's e-commerce-native flows typically pay back the higher price within 3-6 months through better attribution, predictive segments, and unified email + SMS.
+Klaviyo's ecommerce-native flows typically pay back the higher price within 3-6 months through better attribution, predictive segments, and unified email + SMS.
 For sellers under $100K GMV or general-newsletter use cases, Mailchimp's lower cost is more efficient.

 When does Mailchimp pricing become more expensive than Klaviyo?